 What Makes An Oral Appliance An Alternative To A CPAP?

-An oral appliance isn’t a definite cure for sleep apnea, it’s a balancing device.
+An oral appliance isn’t a definite sleep apnea treatment, it’s a balancing device.
 That is, the oral appliance can get you to sleep peacefully at night.

-However, you will be required to come in for a few follow up visits.
+However, you will be required to come in for a few follow-up visits.
 Why?
-Because the dentists needs to evaluate your sleeping status post insertion, or whether the device is causing any problems.
+Because the dentist needs to evaluate your sleeping status post-insertion, or whether the device is causing any problems.

 - An ill-fitting oral appliance can cause pain